SpaceMercury/Deforest_Detectives/README.md

-# Deforest Detectives
+# Deforest Detectives - OnlyForests

 Welcome to the repository for the "Deforest Detectives" project, developed during the TUM Makeathon.
 Our mission is to leverage advanced machine learning techniques to identify and monitor deforestation activities.

 ## Project Overview

 Deforestation is a critical environmental issue that leads to biodiversity loss, climate change, and disrupted ecosystems.
 Early and accurate detection of deforestation can help in taking timely action.
 Our project aims to address this challenge by applying a ResNet model on satellite data to detect signs of deforestation.
+Thanks to that detection we will calculate a "vulnerability" or "risk" score associated with a piece of land.

 ## Methodology